|

 Q. Is it possible to get reasonably priced insurance for Marlin sportscars?
 A. Our cars are special and need to be treated this way by insurance companies.
 Brokers we recommend manage to get extremely good deals and the average for the middle of London, fully comp, appears to be in the region of only £350.
 Normally approaching your own insurance company or broker is not a good idea, as they often do not know many specialist sportscars and in the past we have heard tell of horrific quotes of £750 upwards.
 However there are many good brokers and should you wish help to obtain a quote, we would be pleased to assist and put you in touch with a few.

-Q. Do Marlin’s have any problems passing the SVA test?
-A. All Marlin Sportscars and kits are built within SVA specification.
+Q. Do Marlin’s have any problems passing the IVA test?
+Independent Vehicle Inspection Test A. All Marlin Sportscars and kits are built within IVA specification.

 Q. Can you supply ready built or part built kits?
 A. Yes.
 See the section on Factory Built Cars or ring the factory for more detail.